 - 2 tablespoons tomato paste (see notes)

-- 2 teaspoons garam masala (Indian spice blend)
+- 2 teaspoons garam masala (an Indian spice blend; see notes)

 - 1/4 teaspoon sugar